tscnlab/LightLogR/README.md

 expertise necessary to handle such data and also compromises the FAIRness (Findability, Accessibility, Interoperability, Reusability) of the results, especially in meta-analyses.

+##### Please note that LightLogR is work in progress!
+If you are interested in the project and want to know more, please give us a [message](mailto:johannes.zauner@tum.de).

 **LightLogR** is a package under development as part of the [*MeLiDos*](https://www.melidos.eu) project to address these issues.